bfalck/indra-tools/README.md

 - Spatial3D library to allow efficient selection of halos and particle data within 3-dimensional shapes

-Once it goes public (in January 2021), to access Indra, create an account on [SciServer](http://www.sciserver.org) and join the *Cosmological Simulations* Science Domain.
-You will then be able to create a Compute container that mounts the Indra data volumes and uses the Cosmological Simulations compute image with this library pre-installed.
+To access Indra, create an account on [SciServer](http://www.sciserver.org) and join the *Cosmological Simulations* Science Domain.
+Then, from the SciServer *Dashboard*, navigate to *Compute* and create a container: select the *Cosmological Simulations* compute image and mount all three Indra *Data Volumes*.
+The *Cosmological Simulations* compute image comes with this library pre-installed plus all software on the default *SciServer Essentials* image.

 To install by hand, go to a terminal in a SciServer container (that has the Indra data volumes mounted) and execute: